 You can't miss the Indiana State Soldiers and Sailors Monument—it's in the middle of Monument Circle (note that the statue at the top, Lady Victory, faces south).
 These are just some of the many memorials in Indianapolis, which is second only to Washington, D.C., in the number of monuments honoring U.S. military veterans.
 A little farther north is the Indiana War Memorial (home of a military museum), a Korean War memorial and the national headquarters of the American Legion.

 Consider attending a jazz concert or Latin night at the Egyptian-influenced art-deco building housing the Madame Walker Theatre Center—a great way to celebrate a weekend in the city with locals.
-We also recommend that you visit one of the cultural districts for their wide array of specialty shops, restaurants, music and nightspots.
+Visit at least one of the cultural districts for their wide array of specialty shops, restaurants, music and nightspots.
 In the warmer months, the restaurants add outdoor cafes.

 A drive north on Meridian Street takes you past the War Memorial Plaza, Scottish Rite Cathedral, Children's Museum of Indianapolis, Governor's Residence (although the governor doesn't actually live there) and dozens of magnificent homes dating from the first half of the 20th century.

-Consider a White River Park Pass for discounted admission to seven attractions in the downtown area: Eiteljorg Museum of American Indians and Western Art, the IMAX Theater, the Indiana State Museum, the Indianapolis Zoo/White River Gardens and the NCAA Hall of Champions and Indians games (AAA baseball) at Victory Field.
-US$47 adults, US$35 children ages 3-17.
-Purchase online at http://www.inwhiteriver.com/about-the-park/wrsp-park-passes.
+Consider a Visit Indy Attraction Pass for discounted admission to eight attractions in the downtown area: Eiteljorg Museum of American Indians and Western Art, the Indianapolis Motor Speedway Museum, the Indiana State Museum, the Indianapolis Zoo/White River Gardens and the Children's Museum of Indianapolis.
+Purchase online at https://www.visitindy.com/indianapolis-attraction-pass.

 Both downtown and the Broad Ripple area are good places to experience the city's nightlife.
 Many of the downtown areas are within walking distance of the recommended hotels.
 To reach Broad Ripple, Fountain Square and much of Mass Ave, you will need a car or taxi.